 - What thoughts prevented me to stay focused?

-When we are accustomed to do something in a certain manner, we are unlikely to alter our course of actions because “that works – and always worked”.
+When we are accustomed to doing something in a certain manner, we are unlikely to alter our course of action because “that works – and always worked”.
 This phenomenon, known as normalization, occurs when carrying out a practice in a standardized way becomes more important than its purpose.
-It is symptom of fix mindset to let a method becoming more important than its intent, transforming the very same into a dull, ineffective routine.
+It is a symptom of fix mindset to let a method become more important than its intent, transforming the very same into a dull, ineffective routine.

 The normalization of reflection happens more often than one can imagine.
 For any expert in his field, that is because of the confidence we have developed over time.
-Indeed, positive results and accumulated knowledge are what make us achieve such state.
-The problem in that is soon we grow confirmation bias that do not allow us to make effective judgment in given situations.
+Indeed, positive results and accumulated knowledge are what make us achieve such a state.
+The inferent problem is that soon we grow confirmation biases that do not allow us to make an effective judgment in given situations.

 It’s on the strength of observation and reflection that one finds a way.
 So we must dig and delve unceasingly.Claude Monet

 If we look back in history, we can find that mankind raised the alarm from different perspectives.
 Furthermore, different cultures faced the problem in a certain fashion.
 Hereinafter, I collected at least one for each point of view: philosophical, scientific-psychological, and spiritual.